Women's Fundraising Ideas: Event Ideas, Local & International Impact

 TL;DR

 Women's fundraising ideas span event types (wine tastings, fashion shows, auctions, 5Ks, wellness days), support for small women-led nonprofits, and international nonprofits for women.
+According to CharityAuctions.com platform data, auctions with mobile bidding raise an average of 43% more per event than paper-based formats.
+Paddle raises account for an average of 28% of total gala revenue.
 Choose events that align with your mission and audience.
-Use CharityAuctions for tickets, auctions, and raffles.

 Women's Fundraising Ideas: Comprehensive Guide

-This guide consolidates women's charity event ideas, support for small women-led nonprofits, international nonprofits for women, and planning tips for successful events.
-From wine tastings and fashion shows to auctions and wellness days, these ideas help you raise funds while celebrating the strength and resilience of women.
+This guide covers women's charity event ideas, support for small women-led nonprofits, international nonprofits for women, and planning tips for successful events.
+The most effective events combine social connection with a clear mission and giving moment.

 Quick links: